Galileo Circle: WW I

 The Circle wanted to achieve the world peace "as soon as possible".

 During the First World War, the Galileo Circle conducted anti-war propaganda from 1915, initially in the form of pacifist lectures, and later another hardcore group of the circle (see Revolutionary Socialists) also started illegal activities.
 From 1916 onwards, anti-war propaganda activities (lectures and the production of anti-war leaflets, reinforcement of defeatism) took on a new colour.
 After U.S. Entry into World War I on the side of the Allies, nobody had doubt that the WW1 will end with the victory of Entente.
-In order to prevent the human distress caused by the war and to shorten the war, they decided to continue their activities in support of the Allied forces.
+To prevent the human distress caused by the war and to shorten the war, they decided to continue their activities in support of the Allied forces.
 Thus a majority view was adopted that an end to the war would be desirable with a quicker Entente victory, ending in the complete defeat of the Central Powers.
 They were no longer content to talk only about the horrors and economic effects of war, but also encouraged military rebellion against the governments of the Central Powers.

 From September 1917, Szabó arranged regular meetings with members of the Galileo Circle and Ilona Duczyńska, during which they decided on the publication of a manifesto based on the line of the Zimmerwald movement and organized a street demonstration against the war, which led many more activists to join the group.
-On November 17, the group led the country's first anti-war demonstration, calling for "Peace or Revolution" before eventually being broken up by police.
+On 17 November, the group led the country's first anti-war demonstration, calling for "Peace or Revolution" before eventually being broken up by police.
 But despite the attempts at repression, this action ignited many more demonstrations throughout the country, organized independently by a variety of different groups.
-On December 26, syndicalists in Budapest even established the country's first workers' council to coordinate a general strike against the war.
+On 26 December, syndicalists in Budapest even established the country's first workers' council to coordinate a general strike against the war.